davidhq/dmt-system/README.md

 Satisfaction not guaranteed.
 It may leave lasting consequences.

-There is also a life-improvement software with the same name which is a coincidence (one in a million).
+There is also a life-improvement software with the same name.

 ![lorenz](https://raw.githubusercontent.com/uniqpath/info/master/assets/img/lorenz.png)